-News from around the Archdiocee of Liverpool
+News from around the Archdiocese of Liverpool

-by Dr Christopher McElroy, Director of Music, Liverpool Metropolitan Cathedral
+by Dr Christopher McElroy - Director of Music, Liverpool Metropolitan Cathedral

 A cathedral chorister's life is a hectic one.
 Daily rehearsals and liturgies, schoolwork, instrument and vocal lessons and practice are just some of the things on their agenda each day.
 But, since the end of March the choristers of the Metropolitan Cathedral, just like those from other Cathedrals, have been silent.